dunglas/ketting/readme.md

 And it even works with HTML links, and [HTTP Link Headers][1].

 Ketting is designed to both work in the browser and in Node.js.
-Additionally, it has [react bindings][ketting-react] that will make it work in a way that's familiar to Apollo-Client users.
+Additionally, it has [react bindings][react-ketting] that will make it work in a way that's familiar to Apollo-Client users.

 ### Example